Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Experiments

-In both the experiments using synthetic datasets in Section~\ref{sec:experiments} and the real pair of data sequences in Section~\ref{sec:real}, we conduct computational efficiency comparison via \ESS\ per second and we also check the correctness of the two samplers.
-For the synthetic data experiments, we perform \EIT\ in the spirit of \citet{geweke2004getting}, compare the density of the posterior samples between the two samplers and compute the \ARD\ defined in Appendix I. Since the two algorithms share the same limiting distribution, as we increase the number of iterations of the Markov chains, after an initial burnin period, the distribution of the posterior samples obtained from the two algorithms will be more and more similar and both will become closer to the target posterior distribution.
-For higher dimensional rate matrices, since the total number of parameters is $\mathcal{O}(\vert\statespace\vert^2)$, it is hard to display the density plots for all parameters, we use \ARD\ as the metric to describe the similarities between the posterior samples from the two algorithms.
+In both synthetic data experiments in Section~\ref{sec:experiments} and real data analysis in Section~\ref{sec:real}, we conduct computational efficiency comparison via \ESS\ per second and we also check the correctness of the two sampler implementation.
+For the synthetic data experiments, we perform \EIT\ \citep{bouchard2019blang} in the spirit of \citet{geweke2004getting}.
+We compare the density of the posterior samples between \LBPS\ and \HMC, and evaluate their difference using \ARD\ (defined in Appendix I).
+Since both algorithms share the same limiting distribution, as we increase the number of iterations of the Markov chains, after an initial burnin period, the distributions of the posterior samples from the two algorithms are expected to be closer to the target posterior distribution.
+For higher dimensional rate matrices, since the total number of parameters is $\mathcal{O}(\vert\statespace\vert^2)$, it is hard to display the density plots for all parameters, we use \ARD\ as the metric to describe the similarities between posterior samples from the two algorithms.
 Smaller values of \ARD\ indicate more similarities.
-In Section~\ref{sec:real} with the real data sequences, we only use \ARD\ to check the similarity between the distributions of the posterior samples from the two algorithms and show the results in Appendix I.
+In Section~\ref{sec:real} with the real dataset, we also compute the \ARD\ and report the results in Appendix I.